lazybean/understanding-bevy/src/ecs/communication/resources.md

 You might need to use resources that aren't thread-safe when:

-- working with exceptionally large objects that you don't want to pass across threads
-- handling audio-processing
-- handling network-queues
+- interfacing with a scripting language like Lua that isn't thread-safe
 - manipulating reference-counted objects
+- handling audio-processing, network-queues or other complex data structures that are hard to make thread-safe

 Be aware: thread-local resources created in this way are a completely distinct concept from those created with the `.insert_local_resource` method, which use the `Local` resource smart pointer, which creates a unique instantiation of the resource in the system it is referred to.